State Street Marathon Sailing

 However, making sure they carve out time to do something that they enjoy outside of sailing is an important part of the process.
 Jesse, for example, sets aside at least 30 minutes every day to read something non-fiction that isn’t about sailing.
 He also counts exercise as the most powerful medicine for body and mind.
 Francesca finds that a good indoor cycling session on Zwift can help clear her mind.
 She also tries to adopt technology-free weekends to limit screen time and instead spend quality time with loved ones.

-As Jesse says, “Francesca and I motivate each other to remain focused on winning the next race so that by the time we get to the Olympics, we will be the strongest performers we can be.
+As Jesse says, “Francesca and I motivate each other to remain focused on winning the next race and be the strongest performers we can be.
 This level of teamwork directly contributes to our confidence and helps us tackle our fears about competing at the highest level.”

 With each race, Jesse and Francesca get a step closer to their final goal — and become even more formidable.
-As they continue to race fearlessly on the Fearless boat, we are excited for them and will continue to cheer them on from the sidelines as they get closer and closer to Paris in 2024.
+As they continue to race on the Fearless boat, we are excited for them and will continue to cheer them on from the sidelines.

 Double-Handed but Single-Minded

-As they work together to achieve their goal of competing in the 2024 Paris Olympics, we will be witnessing the transformation of two expert single-handed sailors into one formidable double-handed team.
+As they work together, we will be witnessing the transformation of two expert single-handed sailors into one formidable double-handed team.

 Unlike solo racing, working as a double-handed team requires that both sailors take equal ownership of the different tasks associated with the race — everything from sailing to navigating becomes a two-person job.
 They need to function as a single entity and that entails trust, teamwork and a constant effort to build both mental and physical stamina.
 In this type of race, there’s always the chance that team members will need to sail single-handedly so they must prepare for that as well.